 B.A., University of Massachusetts; M.A.R., Iliff School of Theology; A.M., Ph.D., Harvard University

-Charlene’s academic interests are experientially grounded in and inspired by her early public health work with rural community and migrant health centers and the communities they serve, with the Colorado Community Health Network (a state-wide primary health care association), and her tenure on the National Migrant Health Advisory Committee (DHHS Secretary appointment).
-She received a B.S. from the University of Massachusetts, M.A.R. from the Iliff School of Theology and an A.M. and Ph.D. in religion from Harvard University.
+Charlene’s academic interests were initially motivated by her early public health/health care work with rural community/migrant health centers and the communities they serve, with the Colorado Community Health Network (a state-wide primary health care association), and by her tenure on the National Migrant Health Advisory Committee (Secretary HHS appointment).